-Kate Brayman DDS, in New York City offers dental bonding using composite resin that matches the natural color of your teeth.
-Contact Dr. Brayman if you’d like to explore the possibilities of bonding to cover discolored or cracked teeth, change the shape of your teeth, or get cavities repaired using a natural-appearing resin.
+Kate Brayman DDS, in New York City offers cosmetic dental bonding using composite resin that matches the natural color of your teeth.
+Contact Dr. Brayman if you’d like to explore the possibilities of aesthetic dental bonding procedure to cover discolored or cracked teeth, change the shape of your teeth, or get cavities repaired using a natural-appearing resin.

-Dental bonding is a treatment that uses composite resin to repair or improve the appearance of your teeth.
-It’s called bonding because the resin is bonded to your teeth using adhesives and a high-intensity light that hardens the resin.
+Cosmetic dental teeth bonding is a treatment that uses composite resin to repair or improve the appearance of your teeth.
+It’s called dental tooth bonding because the resin is bonded to your teeth using adhesives and a high-intensity light that hardens it.

 If you don’t like the looks of traditional dental amalgam fillings, you can have cavities filled with composite resin, which looks like your natural tooth.
 Dental bonding is often used for cosmetic purposes because it covers discolored and chipped teeth.
 It also works for closing gaps between teeth, changing the shape of teeth, or making them look longer.

 Teeth bonding is generally used for cosmetic reasons to repair the shape or color of teeth.
 This means that it is useful for chipped and damaged teeth, teeth that have been fractured in some way, and teeth that are discolored.

 Bonding your teeth can also be used for closing gaps between teeth, and to change the shape and color of teeth.
 Some dentists will even use bonding to help protect exposed roots resulting from gums that have receded as a result of gum disease.

 Dental bonding is one of the least expensive options available if you want a cosmetic procedure to improve your smile.
 Bonding generally lasts up to 10 years, but its longevity depends on which teeth were bonded and your overall dental health.